Azure/bicep/CONTRIBUTING.md

 * In the [VSCode Run View](https://code.visualstudio.com/Docs/editor/debugging), select the "Bicep CLI" task, and press the "Start" button.
 This will build and run the Bicep CLI and allow you to step through the code.
 * Note that usually you will want to pass your own custom arguments to the Bicep CLI.
 This can be done by modifying the `launch.json` configuration to add arguments to the "args" array for the "Bicep CLI" task.

-### Running the Playground

-* On the first run, you'll need to ensure you have installed all the npm packages required by the Bicep Playground with the following:
-  * `cd src/playground`
-  * `npm i`
-* In the [VSCode Run View](https://code.visualstudio.com/Docs/editor/debugging), select the "Bicep Playground" task, and press the "Start" button.
-This will launch a browser window with the Playground containing your changes.

 ## Pull Requests